decawas/cursle/README.md

 ### Custom Word lists:

+create a custom word list and put it in ./lang/<br />
+then create an entry in lang.json detailing the writingsystem and direction, the key for the entry must match the name of the file in ./lang/ <br/>
-to add a custom word list put the file into the lang folder and to use it write the file name as the input for --lang
+then use the name of the file in ./lang/ as the input for the --lang argument

 ## --daily might be out of sync

-Sometimes --daily is a few words behind New York Times, this happens because New York Times occasionally skips a word which is not accounted for automatically in cursle, I have been doing my best to make a commit each time that New York Times skips a word but if I havent adjusted for a skip then you should edit cursle.py and increment the integer at the end of line 89
+Sometimes --daily is a few words behind New York Times, this happens because New York Times occasionally skips a word which is not accounted for automatically in cursle, I have been doing my best to make a commit each time that New York Times skips a word but if I havent adjusted for a skip then you should edit cursle.py and increment the integer at the end of line 94